dieterich-lab/clinical_deid/README.md

 As this tool implemets a Keras model for named entity recognition, it can be performed on any sequence labeling task.
 Major parts of the code had been inspired by Tobias NER tutorial: https://www.depends-on-the-definition.com/lstm-with-char-embeddings-for-ner/

-Feel free to use the tool and adapt it to your needs.
+Feel free to adapt the tool to your needs.
 Usability improvements are very welcome.

 ## Prerequisities